Imkger/champion-gg-scraping/README.md

 # champion-gg-scraping
-Quick and dirty script for scraping data from champion.gg
+Quick and dirty script for scraping some data from champion.gg

+Contribution always welcomed!